River Dee - Horseshoe Falls to Llangollen Town Weir

 TIME NEEDED: 15 minutes in a wild water race, otherwise at least an hour or more for playing.

-GRADING: Mostly Grade 3, with some sections of Grade 4 (Serpent's Tail and Town Falls).
+GRADING: Mostly grade 3 depending on water level with some sections of Grade 4 (Serpent's Tail and Town Falls).
 The river can be run in low water by relative novices to WW paddling, given appropriate leadership and portaging.
 In high water it's an entirely different story, needing skill and experience to enjoy safely.

 Flat boily water follows directly afterwards, giving swimmers a chance to be fished out.
 A rocky weir follows, with opportunities to play.
 The railway passes overhead, and another broken weir offers a chute on river left.

 The next bit to look out for is the Grade 3 Factory site, known as 'Mile End Mill'.
-The large building on river right used to be the home of Nomad kayaks, it now houses a kayak shop.
+The large building on river right is the home of Nomad kayaks.
 See the ACCESS section above for more info.
-A broken weir begins these rapids, watch out for debris in it...it used to be known as the 'Tombstones' due to concrete obstacles in the weir which have been removed since.
+A broken weir begins these rapids, watch out for debris in it... it used to be known as the 'Tombstones' due to concrete obstacles in the weir which have been removed since.
 A fatality occurred near here during one of the old Mike Jones' Rallies.
 Below the broken weir you reach a good play stopper which you won't miss...look for the crowds of paddlers queuing or actually in it.
-The Factory site ends where the river splits around an island...the river right channel leads to an appalling lethal weir, take the river left channel where some nice surf waves can be found.
+The Factory site ends where the river splits around an island, go left (as right has the nasty metally spiky weir).
+The left channel has a super awesome play wave which you can spend hours and hours on.

 Now it's time to get apprehensive about the Grade 4 Town Falls.
 The river is easy for about half a mile.
 Paddlers who do not want to run the Town Falls can get out in a number of places on river right, the last opportunity appears just after the river bends left and the Town Bridge comes into sight.
 The Falls tend to be run heading towards the far right arch of the bridge, although many other routes are available in high water.
 The lead-in to the Falls involves bypassing a series of weir steps which generate fearsome stoppers in high water (a friend has healthy respect for them, after spending 15 minutes stuck in one during a WW race).
 The Falls proper begin with a small drop into the 'Pot', a boily stopper (I once rolled up here and noted that one paddle blade had fallen off...now get out of that!).
-The main Falls are a series of steps, choose your own route but the central 'slot' where the water converges is best avoided.
-Have fun!
+The main Falls are a series of steps, choose your own route but the central 'slot' where the water converges is best avoided, I personally think hard right over the slab works.

 Video of Serpents Tail (from Paul Smith)